Effie Gray: Relationship with John Ruskin

 When she met John Everett Millais five years later, Gray was still a virgin.
 Ruskin had persistently put off consummating the marriage.
 Gray and Ruskin had agreed upon abstaining from sex for five years to allow Ruskin to focus on his studies.
 Another reason involved his apparent disgust with some aspect of her body.
 As she later wrote to her father:

 He alleged various reasons, hatred to children, religious motives, a desire to preserve my beauty, and, finally this last year he told me his true reason... that he had imagined women were quite different to what he saw I was, and that the reason he did not make me his Wife was because he was disgusted with my person the first evening.

 Ruskin confirmed this in his statement to his lawyer during the annulment proceedings: "It may be thought strange that I could abstain from a woman who to most people was so attractive.
 But though her face was beautiful, her person was not formed to excite passion.
 On the contrary, there were certain circumstances in her person which completely checked it."
 The reason for Ruskin's disgust with "circumstances in her person" is unknown.
-Various suggestions have been made, including revulsion at either her pubic hair, or menstrual blood.
+Various suggestions have been made, including revulsion at either her pubic hair or menstrual blood.
 Robert Brownell, on the contrary, in his analysis Marriage of Inconvenience, argues that Ruskin's difficulty with the marriage was financial and related to concerns that Gray and her less affluent family were trying to tap into Ruskin's considerable wealth.

 Relationship with John Everett Millais

 While married to Ruskin, Gray modelled for Millais' painting The Order of Release, in which she was depicted as the loyal wife of a Scottish rebel who has secured his release from prison.
 She then became close to Millais when he accompanied the couple on a trip to Scotland in order to paint Ruskin's portrait according to the critic's artistic principles.
 During this time, spent in Brig o' Turk in the Trossachs, they fell in love.
 While working on the portrait of her husband, Millais made many drawings and sketches of Gray.
 He also sent humorous cartoons of himself, Gray and Ruskin to friends.
 She copied some of his works.

 After their return to London, Gray left Ruskin, ostensibly to visit her family.
 She sent back her wedding ring with a note announcing her intention to file for an annulment.
-With the support of her family and a number of influential friends, she pursued the case, causing a public scandal.
+With the support of her family and influential friends, she pursued the case, causing a public scandal.
 Their marriage was annulled on the grounds of "incurable impotency" in 1854.